Rsantct/pe.audio.sys/pe.audio.sys/doc/00_Linux and packages.md

 - then integrate the user which will run pe.audio.sys into convenient groups:

     `sudo usermod -a -G cdrom,audio,video,plugdev YourUserHere`

+- also for serial access stuff (usbrelay, IR, etc):

+    `sudo usermod -a -G dialout YourUserHere`

 Unlike `pre.di.c` **enviroment settings**, here it is no longer needed to point the PYTHONPATH environment variable to your `pe.audio.sys` directories.